HumanAssisted/JACS/README.md

 # Usage

-First configure the envirornment variables or use a config file:
+First configure your  envirornment variables.
+Best to use `jacs.config.json` see [the example](./jacs.config.example.json)

 ```
 use std::env;